 There are a lot of great tools out there to help you manage your time.
 Here are a few that I recommend:

-- iCal/Google Calender – The best calendar apps out there are iCal and Google Calendar.
+- Apple Calendar/Google Calender – The best calendar apps out there are Calendar and Google Calendar.
 They can create events that repeat weekly and have multiple color-coded calendars.
 (For example, my home calendar is blue and involves things I do in my personal life, while my work calendar is green.)

-- 2Do for iPhone – This app is amazing.
+- Wunderlist – This app is amazing.
 It’s the best to-do list app I’ve ever used.
-It can sync your tasks with iCal, created projects and checklists, and even have tasks repeat (great for newsletters, paying bills, etc.)

 - Day planner – Don’t own a good computer or a ‘smart phone’?
 There’s always the good ole fashioned pen and paper.
 While I haven’t used this method myself, I have heard others say they have planned their weeks this way for decades.
 Some prefer it over digital planners.